-One or more Tribal members over the age of eighteen may incorporate a Tribal Law Corporation by signing and filing with the Director articles of incorporation for the corporation.
-All incorporators shall be: (a) members of the Saginaw Chippewa Indian Tribe for corporations 100% owned by Tribal members, (b) Executive Tribal Council members for corporations 100% owned by the Tribe, (c) Officers or members of the Board of the Tribal enterprise owning 100% of the corporation, or (d) either officers of the Tribal enterprise or Executive Tribal Council members for corporations owned by the Tribe and a wholly owned enterprise of the Tribe.
+One or more Tribal members over the age of eighteen may incorporate a Tribal Law Corporation by signing and filing with the Director of Tribal Business Regulation articles of incorporation for the corporation.
+All incorporators shall be members of the Saginaw Chippewa Indian Tribe.

 Section 10.
-Articles of Incorporation.
+Articles of Incorporation